 If you need inspiration for choosing the right UX methods for your context, I highly recommend UXkit.
 It’s very in-depth and will help you determine when to use which method.

 When you’ve gathered your results for each hypothesis, fill out your table columns with either “True”/”Plausible”/“False” and add a note explaining your main findings.

 Now, you should have a pretty good idea of what your future users want and what they don’t want from validating your hypotheses.
 This is your new product/feature foundation.
 From here, it’s time to turn the hypotheses into user stories and set up your success criteria, so you can start the design process, test your first product prototype and get some feedback before you start development.
 The product journey from here is an article for another time.

 The Hypothesis-Driven Design process has been a huge help for me, and I’m certain that it has helped our team build better products.

 Because this approach forces you to answer vital questions and collect knowledge in the early stages of the process, your perspective for designing a viable solution widens and becomes less limited by your own subjective beliefs.

 When your approach is grounded in research and testing, “killing your darlings” becomes less painful, as your decisions are now based on objective findings and a true sense of what you’re actually trying to solve and how you should do it.

 Another great advantage about HDD is its scalability!
 I’ve used it for large research projects that lasted more than 3 months as well as smaller projects of 1–2 weeks.
-Every time, it has had a major impact on what we thought we where going to build versus what we actually ended up building.
+Every time, it has had a major impact on what we thought we were going to build versus what we actually ended up building.

-HDD helps you reduce risk and build better products, while teaching you a lot about your users, your colleagues and how to conduct research in general.
+HDD helps you reduce risk and build better products while teaching you a lot about your users, your colleagues and how to conduct research in general.